“Why don't I just ask ChatGPT about the German market?”

 NoordSight

-Starts from your specific intake - your product, your current buyers, your deal size, your competitors.
-Every finding is framed for your expansion, not a generic one.
+Starts from your specific intake: your product, your buyers, your deal size, your competitors.
+Every finding framed for your expansion.

 Source verification